ChemistryYear 11 - Module 1 a a 30 min

 mobile phaseThe solvent that moves through the stationary phase, carrying dissolved components with it.

-Rf valueRetention factor — the ratio of distance moved by a component to distance moved by the solvent front.
+Rf valueRetention factor a the ratio of distance moved by a component to distance moved by the solvent front.
 Always between 0 and 1.

 Distillation